 - Murray, S. O., & Roscoe, W. (Eds.).
 (1998).
 Boy-wives and female husbands: Studies in African homosexualities.
 New York: Palgrave Macmillan.

 - Mwakasungula, U. (2013).
 The LGBT situation in Malawi: An activist perspective.
 In C. Lennox & M. Waites (Eds.), Human rights, sexual orientation and gender identity in the Commonwealth: Struggles for decriminalisation and change (pp. 359–379).
-London: Institute of Commonwealth Studies.
+London, UK: Institute of Commonwealth Studies.

 - Ndashe, S. (2011).
 Seeking the protection of LGBTI rights at the African Commission on Human and People’s Rights.
 Feminist Africa, 15, 17–37.

 - Ndashe, S. (2013).
 The single story of “African homophobia” is dangerous for LGBTI activism.
 In S. Ekine & H. Abbas (Eds.), Queer African reader (pp. 155–164).
 Nairobi, Kenya: Pambazuka Press.